top of page

 Just a few short years ago, the Village Institute was born from the question:

-“How might we create a community where single mother-led refugee families can easily access the resources they need and make use of the skills they have to succeed in this country?”
+“How might we create a community where refugee families can more easily access the resources they need and make use of the skills they have to succeed in this country?”

 Since then, our small staff of family services providers and early childhood educators, refugee moms and families, and a strong network of partners and mentors brought this community to life in the height of the pandemic, opening our doors in May, 2020.